BEST Algorithm Builder INDICES

 - set your SL to breakeven and take a bit of profit.
 (Up to you to decide which percentage)

 Very important note: the hard exits are a crutial part of our trade management methodology.

-5- Trailing Stop: The Algo INDICES includes our Trade Manager offering a trailing stop based on percentage or pips value.
+4- Trailing Stop: The Algorithm Builder Frameworks includes our Trade Manager with a trailing stop based on percentage or pips value.

-This is very good practice to start trailing your stop, once an opportunity gave you around 15/25 pips gains.
+This is very good practice to start trailing your stop, once an opportunity gave you enough profit.